 Before joining HealthPartners in 1991, Scott worked as the manager of provider relations at PreferredOne and was director of social services with Fairview Hospitals.
 He holds a master's degree in public health administration and a BS from the University of Minnesota.

 In her role at HealthPartners, Barbara Tretheway provides comprehensive legal advice and direction to the management and governance of HealthPartners and its affiliated entities.
 She also manages the legal, clinical and enterprise risk management and sustainability functions of the organization.

 Prior to joining HealthPartners, she practiced law at Gray, Plant, Mooty, Mooty & Bennett, P.A., in Minneapolis.
-Tretheway received her J.D. degree from the University of Wisconsin Law School.
+Barbara received her JD degree from the University of Wisconsin Law School.
 She is a recipient of the 2011 Diversity in Business Award and regularly has been recognized as a Super Lawyer in health care.
 She is a member of the American Bar Association, Minnesota State Bar Association, Wisconsin State Bar Association and American Health Lawyers Association.
-Tretheway also serves on the boards of Mississippi Market, a natural foods cooperative, and People, Inc., a mental health agency.
+Barbara also serves on the boards of Mississippi Market, a natural foods cooperative, and People, Inc., a mental health agency.

 Alex Serrano – NCBA CLUSA

 Alex Serrano's areas of expertise include producer organization and agribusiness development, market analysis and linkages, and project design and evaluation.
 Serrano has spent the past 28 years has served in a variety of roles in Africa and around the world working on rural group business development and market linkages.